tomwhross/pdb-tutorial/README.md

 There we go!
 We are now in the middle of the running program and we can start poking around.
 I think the first issue we should solve is the proper summation of the dice values.

-If you are familiar with Python's intepreter, a lot of that knowledge can be transfered to the `pdb` debugger.
+If you are familiar with Python's interpreter, a lot of that knowledge can be transferred to the `pdb` debugger.
 However, there will be a couple gotchas that we will get to in the advanced section.
 Regardless, let's learn a couple commands that will help us solve the addition issue.